 Overview:

-People are much more likely to vote early if they know that their friends and family are doing it too.
+People are much more likely to vote early if they know their friends and family are doing it, too.
 Share your voting story with the people you care about and nudge them to take that last step of casting their ballot.

 Examples:

-Get a bunch of your friends and family together and walk or carpool to a location for voting early (either in person or with a ballot drop box).
-Go out for ice cream afterwards to celebrate!
+Get your friends and family together and walk or carpool to an early voting location or a ballot drop box.
+Then, go out for ice cream to celebrate! - Call, text, or email your personal network: [Tier 2 – Community Impact]

 A simple “I voted early today!
 Did you?” message on Vote Early Day can go a long way.
-Send at least 3 friends and family members a link to the Vote Early Day online voter tool to help them make a plan to cast their ballots early.
-Keep the momentum going by asking each of them to pass along the resource to 3 of their friends as well.
+Send at least three friends and family members a link to the Vote Early Day online voter tool to help them make a plan to cast their ballots early.
+Keep the momentum going by asking them to pass along the resource to three of their friends.
 Check out our sample phone, text, and email scripts for inspiration.

 Why this celebration works: